suzmas/realsimple-theme/README.md

 ## Usage

-TODO: Write usage instructions here.
-Describe your available layouts, includes, and/or sass.

 Available layouts: default, default-nofp, home, page, post.
 Default uses the fullpage.js wrapper, while default-nofp does not.

+The homepage layout cycles through your site's files that use the 'page' layout in the order they are organized in your directory- and creates a section on the homepage to display their content.
+The last section of the homepage displays links and snippets of your recent posts.
+Files defined with layout 'post' use the 'default-nofp' layout.

+Fullpage.js is initialized with four sections for the homepage (home, about, projects, posts).
+If you add additional files that use the 'page' layout, you'll need to modify fullpg.js in your assets file.
+You can read about Fullpage.js options here: https://github.com/alvarotrigo/fullPage.js/

+Your config.yaml file should include definitions for author, author_title, twitter_url, linkedin_url, and github_url in order for the homepage links to work correctly.

 ## Contributing